dj-stripe/dj-stripe/docs/installation.md

 DJSTRIPE_FOREIGN_KEY_TO_FIELD = "id"
 ```

-_NOTE_: jstripe expects `STRIPE_LIVE_MODE` to be a Boolean Type.
+_NOTE_: djstripe expects `STRIPE_LIVE_MODE` to be a Boolean Type.
 In case you use `Bash env vars or equivalent` to inject its value, make sure to convert it to a Boolean type.
 We highly recommended the library [django-environ](https://django-environ.readthedocs.io/en/latest/)

 Sync data from Stripe: